qgis/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

    top of the page telling you that you don't have write access to this repo and your changes will be applied to a new branch of your repository.

+   If you do have write access to the QGIS repository, GitHub may propose creating the branch directly in the main repository instead of your fork.
+   However, to keep the repository clean, it is recommended that even contributors with write access work from their forks when editing documentation.
+   To avoid accidentally creating branches in the main repository, open your fork at ``https://github.com/<YourName>/QGIS-Documentation``,
+   navigate to the file you want to edit, and use the pencil icon to start editing.

 #.
 Do your changes.
 Since the documentation is written using the reStructureText
    syntax, depending on your changes, you may need to rely on the :ref:`writing guidelines <QGIS-documentation-guidelines>`.